ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

     • Information on denovo_map.pl and its parameters can be found [online](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php).
 You will use this below to build your command.

     • We want Stacks to understand which individuals in our study belong to which population.
 Stacks use a so-called population map.
 The file contains sample names as well as populations.
 The file should be formatted in 2 columns like [this](http://catchenlab.life.illinois.edu/stacks/manual/#popmap).
 All 30 samples are at the file path below.
 Copy it in the folder `GBS you` should currently be in.

-    ```/scale_wlg_persistent/filesets/project/nesi02659/obss_2020/resources/day3/denovo_popmap.txt```
+Note that all the samples refer to a single population to be able to apply easily the `--min-samples-per-pop` filtering below.

+    ```/nesi/project/nesi02659/obss_2020/resources/day3/denovo_popmap.txt```

     • Make sure you specify this population map to the denovo_map.pl command.

     • There are three important parameters that must be specified to denovo_map.pl, the
         minimum stack/locus depth (`m`), the distance allowed between stacks/loci (`M`), and the distance allowed
         between catalog loci (`n`) **that should be M+2**.
-Use the values we determined for these parameters in the
-        previous exercise, but do not restrict the loci to just those found in 80% like we did in the opt runs.
 Choose which values of M (M<8) you want to run, not overlapping with other people parameters and insert them in [The google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).
-You can vary M and n(which should be M+2) as well as `-r` anywhere between 50 and 100%.
+You can vary M and n(which should be M+2) as well as `-r/--min-samples-per-pop` anywhere between 0.50 and 1.

     • You must set the stacks directory as the output, and use 6 threads (6 CPUs so your analysis finishes faster than 1!).

-    • Specify the path to the directory containing your sample files (*hint* use your *oregon_stickleback/* link here!.
+    • Specify the path to the directory containing your sample files (*hint* use your *oregon_stickleback/* link here!).
 The denovo_map.pl program will read the sample names out of the population map, and
         look for them in the samples directory you specify.

     • Your command should be ready, try to execute the Stacks pipeline.

     • Is it starting alright?
 Good, now  **Use `control + c` to stop your command**

-5.Running the commands directly on the screen is not common practice.
+5. Running the commands directly on the screen is not common practice.
 You now are on ga-vl01 which is a reserved amount of resources for this workshop and this allows us to run pur command directly.
 On a day to day basis, you would be evolving on the login node (i.e. The place you reach when you login).
 All the resources are tucked away from the login node.
 You generally run your commands as jobs that are sent to this resources, not on the login node itself.
 We will use this denovo_map.pl command as a perfect example to run our first job.

   • copy an example jobfile into this directory.
-The example is at :                  ```/scale_wlg_persistent/filesets/project/nesi02659/obss_2020/resources/day3/denovojob.sh```
+The example is at :                  ```/nesi/project/nesi02659/obss_2020/resources/day3/denovojob.sh```

   • Open it with a text editor, have a look at what is there.
 The first bit are parameters for the job that starts with . system informing on who you are, which type of resources you need and for how long.